What is a periodontist? Do I need to see one?

 A good oral hygiene regimen is imperative in preventing periodontal disease.
 Proper brushing and flossing, in conjunction with regular dental visits for professional cleanings twice a year, will help keep your smile healthy for life.

 If I have periodontal disease, do I need surgery?
 What are my options?
-What is maintenance therapy?

 Whether you need surgery or not will depend on how advanced your periodontal disease is.
 There are non-surgical treatments, such as root scaling and planing available, for those with mild gum disease.
 If you are in the advanced stages of gum disease, you may benefit from having surgery.
 With the latest technology and advanced techniques available today, many surgical procedures can be performed in an office setting with little discomfort.
+Please refer to Laser Info above or visit www.lanap.com.

 I have a “gummy” smile.
 What can be done to correct this?